 Finally, around Christmas 2006, Mikael is watching the news with the Millennium staff.
-He is wearing his gray cashmere cardigan, the light gray 7-button vest, the black button-down shirt with white buttons, dark gray casual trousers, black laced boots, and his Mykita glasses, which dangle from his face.
+He is wearing his gray cashmere cardigan, the light gray 7-button vest, the black button-up shirt with white buttons, dark gray casual trousers, black laced boots, and his Mykita glasses, which dangle from his face.

 Well, that was an adventure.

 Mikael has three accessories that he wears nearly all the time.
 One, which he is never seen without, is a silver pendant on a thin silver chain throughout the film.
 I don’t know the significance of this, and I have yet to actually read the books (I know, I know!) so I don’t know if it were mentioned there.’